-Exploring this Region
+Exploring this Region of France

 The Rough Guide to Languedoc - Roussillon calls Pézenas, “One of the most singularly beautiful towns in the French Southwest, endowed with an overwhelming concentration of grand architecture”.
 Thanks to Armand de Bourbon, Prince of Conti, Pézenas was considered the “second Versailles” in the late 17th century.
 This drew wealth, artists and playwrights of the caliber of Moliere all seeking to gain favor and patronage from the court.